 40016 Big Bear Blvd., Big Bear Lake, CA 92315

-Gold Rush Mining Adventure offers a unique activity for the whole family.
-All participants are guaranteed to go home with a special souvenir including fossils, gem stones, or gold.
-Select from different adventures (including fossil panning and geode cracking, among others) which will determine exactly how you will mine and what you will find.
+Gold Rush Mining Adventure offers unique activities for the whole family.
+All participants are guaranteed to go home with a special souvenir that could include fossils, gemstones, or gold.
+Selecting from different adventures — including fossil panning and geode cracking, among others — will determine exactly how you’ll mine and what you’ll find.

 Big Bear Solar Observatory